nkurtz12/nkurtz12.github.io/final_proj_page.md

 Research Question:

 How are bus stops without shelter from the Maryland Transit Agency distributed across Baltimore City, and is there a correlation to Race, Income, and tree cover?

+Data:
+	- MDOT MTA Bus Stops - Source: Maryland Open Data Portal
+	- Demographic Data (Median Household Income, Race) - Source: United States Census Bureau
+	- Baltimore City Tree Cover - Source: Provided from a previous lab

+Methods:

+To answer the research question, a spatial analysis will be undertaken.
+The first step was to filter all of the MDOT MTA bus stops down to only those within Baltimore City.
+Then those bus stops were filtered further to include those that do not have a shelter, the sheltered bus stops were used to compare to the unsheltered bus-stops.
+The next step was collecting data from the census bureau for median household income and race by census tract.
+Once all the data was gathered and cleaned up the analysis began.
+First, each bus stop, both sheltered and unsheltered, were buffered out to 250m, because only what was immediately around the bus stop was being observed.
+Once I had the buffers, I extracted the tree cover sum from the tree canopy raster data for each bus stop buffer.
+Then visuals were created, first census data was visualized as 6 classes going from low to high.
+Second, each bus stop canopy cover was visualized as 6 classes going from low canopy cover to high canopy cover.

+The other aspect of the analysis was to see if there was an unequal distribution of sheltered bus stops.
+To do this each census variable was visualized as before, and then I created a tessellation using hexagons to show the density of sheltered bus stop points, and overlayed the tessellation onto each of the census variables.

+Results/Conclusion: